linuxdeepin/deepin-movie-reborn/assets/deepin-movie/movie/en_US/movie.md

 2. Select **Frame** and you can:
  - Adjust the film aspect ratio between 4:3, 16:9, 16:10, 1.85:1, and 2.35:1.
  - Rotate the film frame clockwise or counterclockwise.
- - Jump to previous frame or next frame.
+ - Jump to the previous frame or next frame.

 ![0|frame](fig/frame.png)